 NO. People have died from breathing in helium.

 Yes we know you have probably seen other people doing it in the past, even on TV or in the movies, but it is not safe to do so.
 There is plenty of information out there, you may like to Google ‘Helium Inhalation’.

 Sorry but as at June 30 2022 due to supply issues we do not have tanks available to hire.

 Sorry, we don’t stock disposable helium tanks.
 You may find them in Big W or Spotlight.
 If you are thinking about purchasing a disposable tank from elsewhere make sure you read the fine print on the box for the volume of helium in the tank.
 Disposable tanks for 50 balloons only blow up 50 small balloons.

 Facts, Safety, Transport & Storage of Helium

-Helium is a non-flammable, odorless, inert gas that will not burn.
+Helium is a non-flammable, odourless, inert gas that will not burn.
 Because helium is lighter than air, it gives floating balloons their lift.
-Always keep cylinders secured even if transporting, if a tank is punctured or knocked over, the gas can escape with such force that the tank can be propelled at a very high speed.
+Helium cylinders should always be kept secured even if transporting, if a tank is punctured or knocked over, the gas can escape with such force that the tank can be propelled at a very high speed.